codeplaysoftware/cuda-to-sycl-nbody/README.md

 ```

-This is presumably because DPCT is unsure of the equivalence of `rsqrt` and `sycl::rsqrt`.
+This is presumably because the tool is unsure of the equivalence of `rsqrt` and `sycl::rsqrt`.
 However, inspecting PTX reveals that the generated instructions are the same, so the cast to double is unnecessary.
 Removing the cast to double leaves a 40% performance gap between CUDA and SYCL.

 The root cause of this 40% performance gap appears to be different handling of the branch instruction: